fairpm/website-content/index.md

 # Home

-[FAIR.pm](http://fair.pm) is a groundbreaking new way of distributing software from a decentralized group of repositories.
+FAIR is a groundbreaking new way of distributing software from a decentralized group of repositories.

 ## Discover, trust, install: FAIR 1.0 is here